MicrosoftDocs/windowsserverdocs/CONTRIBUTING.md

     ![GitHub Web, showing the Preview Changes tab](media/preview-changes.png)

-6. When you’re done editing the topic, scroll to the bottom of the page, and then select **Propose file change** to create a fork in your personal GitHub account.
+6. When you’re done editing the topic, scroll to the bottom of the page, type a descriptive name for your fork, and then click **Propose file change** to create the fork in your personal GitHub account.

     ![GitHub Web, showing the Propose file change button](media/propose-file-change.png)